sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 ])
 -->

 In later chapters, I’ll urge you to avoid not only loops, but also reassigning variables and mutation.
 Like loops, they _often_ lead to poor code readability, but _sometimes_ they are the best choice.

-Of all the examples above, I prefer the one, with the `Object.entries()` method and `for…of` loop.
+Of all the examples above, I prefer the one with the `Object.entries()` method and `for…of` loop.
+It’s slightly simpler than other options, but not significantly so.
+I’d avoid the one with the `for…in` loop, though, because of the extra condition it requires.

 It’s all good if we’re iterating over an object for a side effect, like in the examples above.
 Things get more complicated and ugly when we need the result as an object: